alimoorreza/hrnetv2_sem_seg/README.md

-# Semantic segmentation experiments using the annotated samples from Underwater Segmentation v2 Dataset
+# Semantic segmentation experiments using the annotated samples from an arbitrary Dataset
 - HRNetv2